Top 5 2nd Quarter Trades of WE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were WEST BANCORPORATION INC’s top five trades of the quarter.
+According to GuruFocus data, these were WEDBUSH SECURITIES INC’s top five trades of the quarter.

-During the quarter, WEST BANCORPORATION INC bought 12,135 shares of ARCA:VTV for a total holding of 16,103.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+During the quarter, WEDBUSH SECURITIES INC bought 53,699 shares of ARCA:VOO for a total holding of 778,542.
+The trade had a 1.02% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $375.84.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, WEST BANCORPORATION INC bought 3,795 shares of ARCA:VOO for a total holding of 4,476.
-The trade had a 0.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $375.84.
+WEDBUSH SECURITIES INC reduced their investment in ARCA:BIL by 199,528 shares.
+The trade had a 0.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.37.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, WEST BANCORPORATION INC bought 9,619 shares of ARCA:IWS for a total holding of 10,716.
-The trade had a 0.69% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $111.64.
+During the quarter, WEDBUSH SECURITIES INC bought 256,027 shares of NYSE:NXDT for a total holding of 519,181.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $15.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.